-Please note Dublin Castle is currently closed in response to Covid-19 and based on the latest Irish Government directive.
-For the most up to date information regarding reopening dates and opening hours click here.
+Dublin Castle re-opened to the public on the 29th of June 2020 .
+For the most up to date information regarding opening hours please click here.

 Dublin Castle is one of Ireland’s top visitor attractions.
 Situated just off Dame Street, the castle is a right in the heart of Dublin city centre.
 Stop by Dublin Castle during your visit to Ireland and see the former seat of the British Government in Ireland, the stunning castle grounds and the Chapel Royal.

 Dublin Castle was constructed on the elevated ground that was once occupied by an earlier Viking settlement.
 From 1204 until 1922, Dublin Castle served principally as a residence for the British monarch’s Irish representative.
 In 1604, a major fire broke out causing severe damage to much of the building.
 The seventeenth and eighteenth centuries were spent rebuilding the Castle into a beautiful Georgian palace.
 Today, the Castle spans 11 acres and consists of 2 museums, 2 cafés, an international conference centre, 2 gardens, Government Buildings and the State Apartments.